linode/apl-docs/docs/for-devs/get-started/lab-1.md

 Welcome to Otomi!
 If you are a developer and are going to use Otomi, this getting started guide is for you.
 In this first part we are going to make sure everything is ready to get started.

+## Prerequisites

 We assume the platform administrator has:

+1. Installed Otomi with DNS configured

-1. Activated the following applications:
+2. Activated the following applications:

 - Harbor
 - ArgoCD